yloiseau/watson-utils/README.md

 An interactive shell for Watson.
 It simply dispatch to `watson` itself, but keep the context (current project, date span, …) Use it with `rlwrap` (see `watson-sh --help`) for improved experience (command history, completion, …)

+Optional dependency:
+- `rlwrap`

 ## `watson-notify`

 A cron script to alert you when you forgot to start Watson.
+Displays a notification when:
+- you are working on the same project for a long period,
+- you are not working on a project.

+The purpose is to remind you to start tracking your time, or to check if you have forgotten to change the project (and remind you to take a break).

+Uses `notify-send` (from `libnotify`) to send the alert.

+Put the script in a `cron` task.
+For instance:

+    */5 *  *   *   *     $HOME/bin/watson-notify

+You can redefined the alert parameters in the `$WATSON_DIR/alert` file which will be sourced if present.
+Run `watson-notify -c` to display the current configuration.

+    watson-notify -c > $HOME/.config/watson/alert

+Dependency:
+- `notify-send`: (libnotify-bin on Debian)

 ## `watson-monthly-report`